ommann/Breakout-deterministic-love2d/README.md

 - [bump](https://github.com/kikito/bump.lua)
 - [bitser](https://github.com/gvx/bitser)

-The libraries have permissive licenses.
+The libraries have various permissive licenses.

 # How to play
 Pass the folder to [LÖVE](https://love2d.org/) to start playing.

+On windows:
 ```
 love.exe <location of the repository folder>
 ```